 We took the 10 AM boat and arrived on the other side of the lake about 20 minutes later.
 The boat guides do a good job telling passengers about the boat and the area.
 You can stand in the front of the boat to take pictures.

-Hiking to Upper Two Medicine Lake with Detour to Twin Falls
+Recommended Hike: Upper Two Medicine Lake with Detour to Twin Falls

 Twin Falls

-At about 0.7 miles, and after the uphill and a short walk over boardwalks and footbridges, you come to a split in the trail.
+At about 0.7 miles, and after an uphill climb and a short walk over boardwalks and footbridges, you come to a split in the trail.
 Travel straight ahead here for a short (0.1-mile) detour to Twin Falls.
 These pretty falls cascade down the Pumpelly Pillar, which is a large, glacially carved rock.
 There are separate flows at the top of the falls and then the two converge as they splash down near the trail.

 Hiking back out to the main trail, turn right toward Upper Two Medicine Lake.
 From here, it is 1.3 miles to the lake along a relatively easy trail with little elevation gain.
 The trail passes through alpine meadows with majestic mountain views.
 Look for bighorn sheep high on the cliffs to your right.
 We saw some!